oblivioncth/Qx/doc/mainpage.md

  - docs - Builds the Qx documentation

 #### Documentation:
-In order to build the documentation the CMake variable **QT_DOCS_DIR** must be set to the path that contains documentation for all Qt versions on the local system.
+In order to link the documentation to Qt documentation the CMake variable **QT_DOCS_DIR** must be set to the path that contains documentation for all Qt versions on the local system.
 By default this is:

     # Windows
     C:\Program Files\Qt\Docs